Much Ado About Nothing

 Why widely assigned

 This Drama title, typically at grades 9–12.
-Written in the 1590s; pairs with curriculum units on love and deception.
+Written in the 1590s; pairs with curriculum units on love and deception; cited across 1 curriculum framework.

 Themes